Faizanfarhad/Email-Spam-Detection/README.md

 # Spam Detection with Logistic Regression

-A simple spam detection model built from scratch using logistic regression (no scikit-learn).
+A simple spam detection model built from scratch using logistic regression (little bit scikit-learn).
 It detects spam messages based on their content using TF-IDF vectorization and a custom ML model.